mich625/HW_3/README.md

 <!-- badges: end -->

-The goal of hw3mklinreg is to run a linear regression comparrable to what is found with the lm() function
+The goal of hw3mklinreg is to run a linear regression comparrable to what is found with the lm() function.

 ## Installation